-Sick Pav
+Sick Pay

+During the first six months of employment, there is no entitlement to company sick pay.
 Statutory Sick Pay (SSP) will be paid in accordance with Department for Work and Pensions requirements and no payment will be made for the first three working days in a period of incapacity for work.

-Annual Leave and Sick Pay.
+Annual Leave and Sick Pav

-Where an employee falls sick or is injured whilst on annual leave, the nursery will allow the employee to take sick leave and take the annual leave at a later time.
+Where an employee falls sick or is injured while on annual leave, the nursery will allow the employee to take sick leave and take the annual leave later.
 This policy is subject to the following strict conditions:

-- The total period of incapacity must be fully certificated by a qualified medical practitioner - The employee must contact the manager as soon as he/she knows that there will be a period of incapacity during the pre-planned annual leave in accordance with the Sickness absence reporting procedure - The employee must submit a written request no later than five days after returning to work, setting out how much of the annual leave period was affected by sickness and the amount of leave that the employee wishes to take at another time

-Where the employee is overseas when he/she falls sick or is injured, evidence must be produced that the employee was sick by way of either a medical certificate or proof of a claim on an insurance policy for medical treatment received at the overseas location.
+- The total period of incapacity must be fully certificated by a qualified medical practitioner - The employee must contact the manager as soon as he/she knows that there will be a period of incapacity during the pre-planned annual leave in accordance with the Sickness Absence Reporting Procedure - The employee must submit a written request no later than five days after returning to work setting out how much of the annual leave period was affected by sickness and the amount of leave that the employee wishes to take at another time - Where the employee is overseas when he/she falls sick or is injured, evidence must be produced that the employee was sick by way of either a medical certificate or proof of a claim on an insurance policy for medical treatment received at the overseas location.

-Where the employee fulfils all of the above conditions, we will allow the employee the same amount of annual leave as the amount lost due to sickness or injury.
+Where the employee fulfils all the above conditions, we will allow the employee the same amount of annual leave as the amount lost due to sickness or injury.

-Sickness or injury shortly before a period of planned holiday
+Sickness or Injury Shortly before a Period of Planned Holiday